Corokia

 Corokia is a genus in the Argophyllaceae family.
 The genus was first described in 1839.
-It comprising six species native to New Zealand, Australia and Rapa Iti.
+It comprises six species native to New Zealand, Australia and Rapa Iti.
 Corokia species are shrubs or small trees with zigzagging (divaricating) branches.
-In fact, Corokia cotoneaster is commonly known as wire-netting bush.
+Corokia cotoneaster is commonly known as wire-netting bush.
 The stems of the shrubs are dark when mature, covered with downy or silky hairs (tomentum) when young.
 In spring, they produce clusters of small, star-shaped yellow blossoms.
-Berries are red or yellow.
+The berries are red or yellow.
 The shrubs prefer forests and rocky areas, sun or light shade, reasonably well drained soil, and moderate watering.